urbancamo/urbancamo.github.io/casio-basic/doc/users-guide.md

 Display of the volume when this program is executed causes the **STOP** symbol to appear in the upper right of the display.
-This symbol indicates that program execution has been suspended because of execution of the `PRINT` command.
+This symbol indicates that program execution has been suspended because of execution of the [PRINT](commands/PRINT.md) command.
 Program execution can be resumed at this time by pressing the **EXE** key again.
-Edning a `PRINT` statement with a semicolon causes execution to continue when the `PRINT` statment is executed, causing the display of the next `PRINT` statement to appear immediatly following the previous display.
+Edning a [PRINT](commands/PRINT.md) statement with a semicolon causes execution to continue when the [PRINT](commands/PRINT.md) statement is executed, causing the display of the next [PRINT](commands/PRINT.md) statement to appear immediatly following the previous display.

 **EXAMPLE 2:**